tnebooks/12th-biology/content.en/zoology/microbes-in-human-welfare/_index.md

 Cheese is a dairy product produced in a wide range of flavours, textures and is formed by coagulation of the milk protein, casein.
 During cheese production, milk is usually acidified and the enzyme rennet is added to cause coagulation.
 The solids are separated and pressed to form cheese.
 Most cheese are made with a starter bacteria, _Lactococcus_, _Lactobacillus_ or _Streptococcus._

 Paneer (cottage cheese) is fresh cheese common in South Asia, especially in India.
 It is made by curdling milk with lemon juice, vinegar and other edible acids.
 Large holes in Swiss cheese is due to the production of large amount of carbon-di-oxide by the bacterium _Propionibacterium shermanii._ The dough used in the preparation of idlis and dosas are fermented by the bacteria _Leuconostoc mesenteroides_ whereas the dough used in bread making is fermented by _Saccharomyces cerevisiae_ (Baker’s Yeast).
 Fermentation of glucose mainly forms ethyl alcohol and carbon-

+149 Microbes in Human Welfare

 di-oxide, which is responsible for leavening of dough.
 When leavened dough is baked, both carbon-di-oxide and ethyl alcohol evaporate making the bread porous and soft.